iskarwaluyo/dpsir_autocorrelation_oaxaca_forest/README.md

 ## Future developments

-The maps will be able deployed through Shiny Apps in the near future.
+1. The maps will be able deployed through Shiny Apps in the near future.
+2. Output maps.
+Maps will be exported into shapefiles and available for download.
+Test versions of shapefiles are available in the data/raw_data/shape_ouput/ directory